fmhy/edit/posts/Retro-Rewind.md

 1. Download [Mario Kart Wii](https://fmhy.net/), or [dump your disc](https://youtu.be/36nNq49tfSM).
 1. Download [Dolphin](https://dolphin-emu.org/download/) and [extract it](https://fmhy.net/file-tools#file-archivers).
 1. Open Dolphins controller tab and set up your controller.
 For gamecube you'll need an [adapter](https://dolphin-emu.org/docs/guides/how-use-official-gc-controller-adapter-wii-u/).
 1. Select tools in the Dolphin menu and perform a online system update.
 Select tools again, Load Wii System Menu 4.3U, do the setup and select "above tv."
-Launch the Mii channel and create a Mii to for your license.
+Launch the Mii channel and create a Mii to use for your license.
 1. Download [WheelWizard](https://github.com/patchzyy/WheelWizard/releases), go to settings, [set the paths](https://ibb.co/WHqWgcb), click save, select home, run the installer, and that's it, you can now launch and play Retro Rewind!

 ***